litaocheng/erl-redis/README.md

 the make install statement will install the redis library into the
 $ERL_TOP/lib/ directory (kernel, stdlib also in that directory). now you can use the redis client in your application.
+(NOTE: we recommend you first run make test when you want to use erl-redis client, because different redis server versions have some trivial differences in protocol.)

 ## Usage